Jarmander333/Homebrew-Chex-Quest/README.md

      Will automatically load "doom2.wad" if it is the only wad in the directory (except prboom.wad).

-     Launches through Homebrew Launcher (which I have gotton many more things to work on Homebrew than TWilightMenu++).
+     Launches through Homebrew Launcher (which I have gotten many more things to work on Homebrew than TWilightMenu++).

 * Cons